 I used to believe love alone could be an altar.
 I thought one person could hold the weight of my seriousness, my willingness to endure.
 Now I see how reckless that was.
 People are not stable structures.
 They change, leave, hesitate, get sick, lie, grow tired, betray you, or put their love and attention somewhere else.
 To build your entire faith around a single human being is to misunderstand them and time.
 It is to ask something finite to behave like it is eternal.
 That kind of attachment feels romantic until it collapses, and then it feels like madness disguised as loyalty.

 We all attach ourselves fiercely.
 To lovers, to nations, to ideas, to classrooms, to versions of ourselves that no longer exist.
-The question is not whether we will become fanatical, but where.
+The question is not whether we will become fanatical, but to what.
 What will outlast us?
 What can absorb our seriousness without breaking?
 A cause can survive our moods.
 A practice can carry us when enthusiasm evaporates.
 A commitment to learning, the kind that admits boredom as part of the curriculum and that might be sturdier than passion alone.
 I am trying to learn how to teach from this place, not by pretending boredom isn’t here, but by naming it as part of the work.
 Growth does not always feel like fire.
 Sometimes it feels like staying in the room when nothing sparkles.
 Sometimes it feels like choosing to care before you feel cared-for by the world.
 I tell myself that presence can precede excitement, that curiosity can be rebuilt from discipline, that showing up is not hypocrisy even when joy is absent.

 Still, some mornings the sun feels like an accusation.
 Some nights the bed feels like a waiting room where nothing happens.
 I am frightened by how easily days can blur into one long, colorless sentence.
 But I am also beginning to understand that boredom is not proof of emptiness; rather, it is proof of survival in a world that no longer tries to kill us with monsters.
 The task now is subtler and harder: to choose what deserves our attention, to build attachments that can endure change, to teach not from endless enthusiasm but from honest persistence.